thecloudexplorers/nixos-blocks/blocks/kanidm/README.md

 kanidm-block.options.role = "WriteReplica";
 ```

-This will spin up an KanIDM instance that is accesible on https://login.domain.tld with alternative names for:
+This will spin up an KanIDM instance that is accessible on
+[https://login.domain.tld with alternative names for]:

 - `login.domain.tld`
 - `auth.domain.tld`